 Where to eat & drink

 Some of my favorite restaurants in Krasnodar serving Russian food include for example Борщberry (Borsch Berry) and the House of Russian Cuisine.
-Bumbarash is also good, but serves Georgian food.
+Bumbarash is also good, but serves Georgian food, not 100% Russian but with Russian influences.
 For more restaurant options see map below, also for some bar suggestions.

 Where to stay in Krasnodar